-Only a few months into 2020, every sector and market worldwide has been exposed to crisis.
-From bushfires to floods, and scandals to pandemics, the year has been a demanding time for resilience and communications professionals.
-As official updates and misinformation about COVID19 flood our screens, there hasn’t been a more important time for trusted voices to be reassuring audiences online.
+From bushfires to floods, and scandals to pandemics, the last year has been a demanding time for resilience and communications professionals.
+There hasn’t been a more important time for trusted voices to be reassuring audiences online.

 One reason why misinformation spreads so quickly on social media could be that an ‘everyday person such as yourself’ ranks at 63% trustworthiness, even ahead of your own employer at 54%.
 This explains why reports about an alleged staff update sent by the Princess of Wales Hospital about Coronavirus advice went viral.
 When in reality no advice had been issued to staff by the hospital and the reports were started and substantiated by only hear-say rumour, fuelled by social media.